-- Professional fees incurred for the three-month period ended September 30, 2016 were a recovery of \$30,150 as compared to the three-month period ended September 30, 2015 with expenses of \$2,919.
-The decrease in professional fees of \$33,069 was due primarily to legal fees associated with the completion of the Transaction being lower than the amount accrued. - The directors and key management salaries increased by \$77,685 due to increases in annual salaries of the Chief Executive Officer, Director of Research and Development and Director of Quality.
-In addition, the Chief Financial Officer was added to the key management team. - Other administrative costs increased by \$104,804 due primarily to an increase in recruitment costs, marketing expenses and travel costs to potential customers and trade shows. - Software development costs totaling \$37,566 for the three-month period ended September 30, 2016 had decreased by \$39,407 from the three-month period ended September 30, 2015 related primarily to the timing of renewal of subscriptions relating to development tools. - The net recovery in the P&L from the research and development tax credit has decreased by a net amount of \$64,892 (2015 amounts are included within the employee salaries and benefit line items and the research and development tax credit line items in the statement of loss).
-The expense in the statement of loss for the three-month period ended September 30, 2016 related to the research and development tax credits exclude amounts that are capitalized to the intangible asset and has been adjusted based on changes to estimates in the current period.
-The net increase in the employee salaries and wages and the decrease in the research and development tax credit recovery is due to the increase in headcount for individuals not included directly in the development of the intangible asset. - Social insurance costs increased by \$18,080 to \$55,304 over the three-month period ended September 30, 2015 due to the increase in headcount over the prior year. - Share-based compensation increased by \$160,908 primarily due to the incremental fair value associated with the modification to stock options held by Kneat Solutions Limited options holders. - Regulatory fees of \$11,715 relate to costs associated with operating a public company. - An increase in consultancy fees of \$20,529 for the three-month period ended September 30, 2016 was due mainly to the fact that a consultant was engaged in 2016 to service customers in the United States.
+- Professional fees for the three-month period ended December 31, 2016 decreased by \$92,670.
+The decrease in professional fees was due primarily to legal fees accrued in the quarter ended December 31, 2015 relating to the Transaction. - The directors and key management salaries increased by \$155,865 due to increases in annual salaries of the Chief Executive Officer, Director of Research and Development and Director of Quality.
+In addition, the Chief Financial Officer was added to the key management team and Directors' fees began to be accrued as of the quarter ended September 30, 2016. - Cloud hosting and other services costs totalling \$60,355 for the three-month period ended December 31, 2016 had increased by \$47,583 from the three-month period ended December 31, 2015 related primarily to the acquisition of increased cloud back up and monitoring services and other services. - The net recovery in the statement of loss from the research and development tax credit has decreased by a net amount of \$21,291 (2015 amounts are included within the employee salaries and benefit line items and the research and development tax credit line items in the statement of loss).
+The expense in the statement of loss for the three-month period ended December 31, 2016 relates to the eligible costs associated with the research and development tax credits that were not eligible for capitalization to the intangible asset.
+During the fourth quarter of 2016, this amount has been adjusted based on the final research and development tax credit calculations for the year 2016 which are expected to be filed with the relevant tax authorities. - Share-based compensation increased by \$56,191 primarily due to the issuance of new stock options during the fourth quarter of 2016. - Regulatory fees of \$18,953 relate to costs associated with operating a public company. - An increase in consultancy fees of \$55,678 for the three-month period ended December 31, 2016 was due mainly to the fact that a consultant was engaged in 2016 to service customers in the United States. - The increases in the expenses were partially offset by a decrease in employee salaries, wages and benefits expense of \$179,612 for the three-month period ended December 31, 2016.
+This was due primarily to the increase in employee costs which were capitalized to intangible assets as a result of the time employees spent on development activities and the fact that the 2015 amounts were shown gross of research and development tax credits as noted above.